 New Year's Eve in the Rest of Southern California

 New Year's Eve in the Orange County Theme Parks: Disneyland stays open late to bring in the New Year, but it's very crowded, sometimes so packed that they stop admitting guests by afternoon.
 All those people make a Ridemax itinerary not just a good idea but a necessity.

 Knotts Berry Farm celebrates New Year's Eve with fireworks, which are included in their regular admission price.

 New Year's on Catalina Island: The Casino Ballroom is an especially festive place to dance in the New Year, with "big band" music in a glamorous venue.

 New Year's Eve in San Francisco

 The big event in San Francisco is the New Year's Eve fireworks display, which goes off at the end of Market Street above the Ferry Building.
-Admission is free but you'll enjoy it more if you find the right place to watch it in the San Francisco New Year's Eve event guide, which also includes some great things to do for non-dancers and non-drinkers.
+Admission is free but you'll enjoy it more if you find the right place to watch it.
+San Francisco also includes some great things to do for non-dancers and non-drinkers.

 New Year's Eve in the Rest of California

-Sacramento: The state capitol hosts two fireworks displays during their year-end Sky Spectacular: an early one accompanied by family-friendly tunes and a midnight show with rock music.
+Sacramento: The state capital hosts two fireworks displays during their year-end Sky Spectacular: an early one accompanied by family-friendly tunes and a midnight show with rock music.